 Electron Multiplying CCD (EMCCD)

-Basically, the EMCCD is a picture sensor that is fit for recognizing single-photon occasions without a picture intensifier, achieved through electron amplification.
+The EMCCD is a picture sensor that is fit for recognizing single-photon occasions without a picture intensifier, achieved through electron amplification.

 How EMCCD Works?